tbali0524/playground-c2779db2/markdowns/local-php.md

 * For `Windows` you can just download and unzip the latest release from the the [core php site](https://windows.php.net/download).
 You shall add its directory to the `PATH`, so you can run `php` from anywhere.
 * It might be more convenient to use a pre-packaged version.
 I use [XAMPP](https://www.apachefriends.org/) that contains some additional useful stuff such as a web server and a database besides PHP itself (not needed for CodinGame puzzles though.)
 There are other similar packages as well.
 * `Mac` users: I have no experience with it, so just google it...
-* You can also use docker containers.
-Again, google is your friend.
+* Using docker containers is also possible.

-## Optional: configuring JIT
+## Optional: enabling JIT

 The default config file php comes with works fine, but the JIT compiler (available from `v8.0`) is turned off.
 While not a huge boost for typical web applications, for a computing-intensive CG puzzle the speedup is usually substantial: in my experience 2x to 3x.

-To enable JIT, just uncommment / add / modify the following lines in your `php.ini` file:
+To enable JIT, just uncomment / add / modify the following lines in your `php.ini` file:

 ```ini
 zend_extension=opcache